projectcalico/calico/calico/getting-started/windows-calico/quickstart.md

 calicoctl ipam configure --strictaffinity=true
 ```

-#### Install {{site.prodnameWindows}} using DaemonSet
+#### Install {{site.prodnameWindows}} using HostProcess containers

+With Kubernetes v1.22, a new type of Windows container named "HostProcess" can run directly on the host with access to the host network namespace,
+storage and devices. {{site.prodnameWindows}} can now be installed from manifests.

 > **Note**: This installation method is a tech preview and should not be used for production clusters.
-Upgrades a tech preview version of this
+Upgrades from a tech preview version of this
 > installation method to the GA version might not be seamless.
 {: .alert .alert-info}

-In addition to the [{{site.prodnameWindows}} requirements]({{site.baseurl}}/getting-started/windows-calico/kubernetes/requirements), this installation method uses [Windows HostProcess containers](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/) which requires:
+In addition to the [{{site.prodnameWindows}} requirements]({{site.baseurl}}/getting-started/windows-calico/kubernetes/requirements),
+this installation method has [additional requirements](https://kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/):

 - Kubernetes v1.22+
 - HostProcess containers support enabled: for v1.22, HostProcess containers support has to be [enabled](https://v1-22.docs.kubernetes.io/docs/tasks/configure-pod-container/create-hostprocess-pod/#before-you-begin-version-check).
 For Kubernetes v1.23+, HostProcess containers are enabled by default.
-- ContainerD 1.6.1
+- ContainerD 1.6.0+

 Before beginning, ensure that the Windows nodes have [joined the cluster](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/adding-windows-nodes/#joining-a-windows-worker-node).